dhimanLove/About-Me/README.md

 # INTRODUCTION

-Hello 👋, I'm Loveraj a 1st year student and GDSC Volunteer at Maharishi markandeshwar deemed to be University .
+Hello 👋, I'm Loveraj a B-tech CSE student and GDSC Volunteer at Maharishi Markandeshwar deemed to be University (MMDU) , Haryana .
 I have a strong approach in web development and Python .

 - 👀 I’m interested in Fullstack Development and Game Development.
 - 🌱 I’m currently learning Full-Stack Development.